National Futsal League

 The National Futsal League is the third futsal league in England.
 Founded in 2008, it is a community interest company owned and controlled by its member clubs and administered by an annually elected board of directors.

 The FA National Futsal Super League was the highest level of futsal within England until 2019 and the champions became England's representatives in the UEFA Futsal Cup.

 From the 2019/20 season the FA National Futsal Series replaced the National Futsal League as the highest level of futsal in England, meaning that the champion of the National Futsal League would no longer be England's representatives in the UEFA Futsal Champions League.

-The National Futsal League currently makes up the third tier of men's English Futsal, and is split into four regions: North, Midlands, South West, and South East.
+The National Futsal League currently makes up the third tier of men's English Futsal, and is split into five regions: North, Midlands, South West, South and South East.

+After the initial first phase of the four regional leagues, the league splits into Tier 3.1 North and South, with the top 3 from the North qualifiers and the Midlands qualifiers going into the Tier 3.1 North, and the top 2 from the South West, South and South East qualifying for Tier 3.1 South.
+The remaining teams are split into Tier 3.2 North and South.
+The winners of Tier 3.1 North and South automatically earn promotion to the FA National Futsal Series Tier 2, whilst 2nd and 3rd place from both leagues play each other to determine the remaining 2 promotion spots.

+The winners of Tier 3.1 North and South play a final to compete for the Tier 3 National Championship, whilst the winners of Tier 3.2 North and South play a final to compete in a final for the Tier 3 National Plate.